-Hannah Palmer Stuns In See Through Bikini At Coachella
+Hannah Palmer Stuns In See-Through Bikini At Coachella

 The palm trees and a beautiful blue sky frame the background.

-In a second snap of the outfit, Palmer made sure to turn around so show off her pert posterior and looked over her shoulder for the sultry snap.
+In a second sultry snap of the outfit, Palmer made sure to turn around to show off her pert posterior as she looked over her shoulder.

 In another picture, she wears a similar bralette, though in pink with sequined stars on the front.
 Covering her bikini bottom is a sheer wrap skirt.
 The model styled her blonde hair in loose waves, and she sported body jewelry across her décolletage.
 To complete her outfit, she wore white cowboy boots and a white and pink Adidas mini backpack.